-It is worth noticing that inter-observer variability (IOV) is ubiquitous at many aspects of medical image analysis, such as the manual contour delineation of structures in CT [46], and fibre tortuosity estimation in the proposed task.
-With the rapid boost of deep learning-based medical imaging analysis, the IOV affects the development of deep learning-based methods from the training of network models to the evaluation of their performance [47].
-As indicated in [46], the IOV in manual delineations for different structures in CT images is large and two or three observers may not be sufficient to establish the full range of IOV.
-Since the annotations of curvilinear structures (blood vessels and nerve fibers) is sensitive to pixel-level variability, it is generally difficult to quantify the internal variability of annotators.
+It is worth noticing that inter-observer variability (IOV) is ubiquitous at many aspects of medical image analysis, such as the manual contour delineation of structures in CT [55], and fibre tortuosity estimation in the proposed task.
+With the rapid boost of deep learning-based medical imaging analysis, the IOV affects the development of deep learning-based methods from the training of network models to the evaluation of their performance [56].
+As indicated in [55], the IOV in manual delineations for different structures in CT images is large and two or three observers may not be sufficient to establish the full range of IOV.
 Therefore, the conventional consensus amongst multiple observers is adopted in this paper.

 Recently, a number of researchers focus on handling the uncertainty in deep learning-based segmentation, classification and registration.
-Several of them propose measurements which quantify uncertainties of deep learning methods [48].
+Several of them propose measurements which quantify uncertainties of deep learning methods [57].
 In addition to the predictive uncertainty, the IOV is another major source of uncertainty in the supervised learning-based methods.
 Such uncertainty is typically reflected in the inconsistent annotations/labels of multiple observers and is independent of learning models and training algorithms.
 A common practice in the literature is to collect multiple annotations per sample and produce determined training samples with label fusion such as majority voting.
-This approach is particularly useful when inter-rater agreement is expected to be low [49].
-A recent work [49] exploits IOV, where the uncertainty brought by IOV is treated as a target in supervised learning problem [48].
-We conclude that since the evaluation of curvilinear structure segmentation is pixel-sensitive, it can be expected that the standardization of annotated positions on targeted curvilinear structures can be very helpful to increase the pixellevel agreements of multiple observers, and hence reduce
+This approach is particularly useful when inter-rater agreement is expected to be low [58].
+A recent work [58] exploits IOV, where the uncertainty brought by IOV is treated as a target in supervised learning problem [57].
+We conclude that since the evaluation of curvilinear structure segmentation is pixel-sensitive, it can be expected that the standardization of annotated positions on targeted curvilinear structures can be very helpful to increase the pixellevel agreements of multiple observers, and hence reduce the aleatoric uncertainty in IOV.
+This can be fulfilled by clarifying requirements of annotations to observers in protocol and automated standardizations of annotation results via data cleansing and augmentation.